Ohrdruf: Medieval and early modern

 Ohrdruf was reportedly founded in 724–726 by Saint Boniface, as the site of the first monastery in Thuringia, dedicated to Saint Michael.
 It was the first of several religious foundations in the town, the latest of which is the Carmelite monastery Karmel St. Elija (founded 1991).

+Ohrdruf received municipal rights in 1399.
 In 1550, under Georg II von Gleichen work began on Schloss Ehrenstein at the site of the former 8th century monastery.

 During the 17th century, the Schloss fell to the Grafen von Hohenlohe who after 1760 made alterations to it in Baroque style.

 In 1695, the orphaned Johann Sebastian Bach came to live and attend school at Ohrdruf, under the care of his older brother Johann Christoph Bach (1671–1721), who had come here in 1690 as organist at the St. Michaelis Kirche (St Michael's Church) and as a teacher at the Lyceum.
 Johann Sebastian lived in Ohrdruf from the ages of 10 to 15.